foam-framework/foam/tutorial/todo/6-canned-query.md

 ## Menus in the browser

-You may have noticed that our Todo Browser has a "sausage menu" button in the corner.
+You may have noticed that our Todo Browser has a "hamburger" button in the corner.
 If you touch it, it animates a slide-out menu... with nothing in it.

 ![Empty menu overlay]({{ site.url }}/tutorial/todo/assets/empty-menu.png)